zvada/technology/docs/software/container-development-guide.md

 1. Go to the permissions tab and give the `robots` team `Read & Write` access
 1. Copy over `.travis.yml` and `travis/` from a previous docker build (e.g., <https://github.com/opensciencegrid/docker-frontier-squid>).
    Update the `docker_repos` in `build_docker.sh` to the name of the Docker Hub repo
+1. Ask the OSG Software Manager to do the following:
     1. Add the OSG Software Docker Hub account credentials to the Travis CI repository as secure variables `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
        Ensure that `Display value in build log` remains unset.
        Escape any special characters with `\`.
-1. Enable weekly cron builds from `master` and set `Do not run if there has been a build in the last 24h`
+    1. Enable weekly cron builds from `master` and set `Always run`

 ### Built-in integration ###